-Designers shall make any necessary amendments to the details shown on Standard Drawings nominated in Section 4.4.2d), to ensure the requirements of earthquake classifications higher than BEDC1 are met, while maintaining the implied durability conditions.
+Designers shall make any necessary amendments to the details shown on Standard Drawings to ensure the requirements of earthquake classifications higher than BEDC1 are met, while maintaining the implied durability conditions.

 Pile splices shall conform to departmental standards.
 Pile splices shall be located in a low moment zone at depth and are not permitted in Reinforced Soil Structure (RSS) blocks.